 Diversity = Creativity

 So here are seven practical things that can be done to improve the diversity, and therefore the creativity, of your project teams or your agency.
 Some of them are small, but it can be the little things that sometimes make the biggest difference.
-And it is worth making changes, because even though we are more comfortable with those who resemble us, creative strength lies in embracing differences and the friction of disagreements, not in looking for the safety of similarities.
+And it is worth making changes, because even though we can be more comfortable with those who resemble us, creative strength lies in embracing differences and the friction of disagreements, not in looking for the safety of similarities.

 Speak-up: to encourage diversity you have to discuss it and open up the subject to other people around you.
 It needs to be visibly recognised, supported and celebrated.